tiennm99/tiennm99/README.md

 I am a passionate developer who believes in the magic of code.
 I enjoy turning complex problems into elegant solutions and bringing ideas to life through the art of programming.

-My main nickname `miti99`[^username] is a creative fusion of my Vietnamese name "Nguyễn Minh Tiến" and my birth year, 1999.
+My favorite username - `miti99`, is a creative fusion of my Vietnamese name "Nguyễn Minh Tiến" and my birth year, 1999[^username].
 It represents both my identity and my journey in the tech world.

 ## Links